-Sandalwood will help clear all that out, so you may dive into love courageously, with an open heart and a more innocent, elevated perspective.
-It releases triggers and associations and courses qi so you’re able to relate to love in realtime and remain fluid in your current experience.
-(Sandalwood has been studied for effects on arousal, the central nervous system, healing skin, et al.) Like a gentle clearing, working with sandalwood allows for new beginnings in love—whether with a new person, your boo of many years, or, most importantly, yourself.
+Sandalwood can help clear all that energy out so you can dive into love courageously with an open heart and a more innocent, elevated perspective.
+It’s thought to release triggers and associations so you’re able to relate to love in real time and remain fluid in your current experience.
+Like a gentle clearing, working with sandalwood allows for new beginnings in love—whether with a new person, your boo of many years, or, most importantly, yourself.

-How To: Apply 1-2 drops of sandalwood essential oil in clockwise circles on your upper chest, twice daily.
+How To: Twice a day, mix one or two drops of sandalwood essential oil into coconut or jojoba oil and apply in clockwise circles on your upper chest.
 (Clockwise directions are used to call love in and counterclockwise circles to help you offer love.)

 Next Level: To maximize the benefits of this medicinal, fragrant wood, couple it with a mantra and a visualization.
-An example is: “I accept and receive all the love that life generously offers me.”
-(For affirmation ideas, see Louise Hay’s book, You Can Heal Your Life.
-The fairy godmom of affirmations, Hay has said that she repeats, “Everybody loves me,” throughout the day and whenever meeting new people.
-Give it a go and see what it does for you!)
+An example is “I accept and receive all the love that life generously offers me.”
+For affirmation ideas, see Louise Hay’s book You Can Heal Your Life.
+Hay is the fairy godmom of affirmations.
+She has said that she repeats “Everybody loves me” throughout the day and whenever meeting new people.

-Try this exercise twice daily, for 2 minutes each, for a total of 40 days.
-Clients notice greater unity and cohesion with their current relationships and a greater sense of belonging.
-Side effects may include, but are not limited to: increased self-confidence, reduced self-judgment and judgment of others, feeling more inspired, feeling lighter and happier.
+Try this exercise twice daily, for two minutes each, for a total of 40 days.
+My clients notice a greater sense of unity and cohesion with their current relationships.
+Side effects may include, but are not limited to, increased self-confidence, reduced self-judgment and judgment of others, and feeling more inspired, lighter, and happier.

 Tool #2: Giving Thanks